jrroosevelt/VS2PCG/new_player_faq.md

 This FAQ is intended to answer some of the most common questions that new players ask.
 If you have a question, start here first!

 ## Where can I find more humans who play this game?
+One of the best things about VS 2PCG is that the community is tremendous.
+There are four main online communities that deal with VS. There's a lot of crossover between the groups, but it's nice to be plugged into all of them to get each

 ## Which set should I start with?
 There's no right answer here, but here are a few common pieces of advice: